 Two partners, Louis Chevrolet race car driver and William C. Durant formerly of General Motors formed the Chevrolet Motor Car Company in 1911.
 The first vehicle offered by the newly founded car company was the Classic Six in 1912.
 The Classic Six was a five-passenger sedan that was ahead of its time and could easily hit 65 miles per hour.
 However real production by Chevrolet didn’t actually start until 1913.

-Chevrolet charged into the 1960s with popular vehicles like the Corvair with independent suspension and lets not forget about the muscle cars like the compact Nova, Chevelle and Camaro, which rivaled the popular ford Mustang of that time.
+Chevrolet charged into the 1960s with popular vehicles like the Corvair with independent suspension and let us not forget about the muscle cars like the compact Nova, Chevelle, and Camaro, which rivaled the popular Ford Mustang of that time.
 Even the Chevrolet car brochures were amazing.
-In fact the Camaro was so popular that in 1967 when it was introduced the Camaro accounted for 10% of Chevrolet’s sales.
+In fact, the Camaro was so popular that in 1967 when it was introduced the Camaro accounted for 10% of Chevrolet’s sales.

 GM and Chevrolet had some problems when the recession of 2008-2009 hit the automobile industry very hard.
 General Motors filed bankruptcy and restructured with help from the U.S. federal government.
 GM and Chevrolet was comeback strong and continued to forge ahead and even grow as you see in the Chevrolet car brochures below.

 Today Chevrolet is a force to be reckoned with in the auto industry.
 They continue to offer vehicles for today and tomorrow with models like the Chevrolet Volt all-electric car and the Cruze, which has been very popular for a reasonable price.
 Chevy has wide range vehicles to handle practically any need or want as you can see from the Chevrolet car brochures below that are available for download in PDF format.

 |Chevrolet Astro Brochures

 |2002 Chevrolet Astro Brochure

 |Chevrolet Avalanche Brochures